Mars (manga): Reception

 In Understanding Manga and Anime, Robin E. Brenner lists the title among her recommendations for "Best Romances and Melodrama", stating that "this manga romance literally has it all: romance, motorcycle races, bullying, haunted pasts, child abuse, friendly transvestites, murder, sociopaths, and more romance."
 She considered it an appealing "soap opera", and praised the scene where Rei and Kira make love as "gentle, sweet, and very much focused on the emotional impact on this progression in their relationship" versus being focused on "titillating readers".
 Reviewing the fourth volume to the series for Library Journal, Steve Raiteri considered Soryo's artwork "clean" and felt it did an expert job in "[portraying] Shiori's desperation, Kira's sadness and uncertainty, and Rei's living-in-the-moment changeability".
 Speaking to the series as a whole, he stated that it would appeal to both teen girls and to older readers due to its "depth and quality".

-Though Ross Liversidge the online magazine UK Anime Network had low expectations for the series, he found it to be "flawless".
+Though Ross Liversidge of the online magazine UK Anime Network had low expectations for the series, he found it to be "flawless".
 Rating it a 10 out of 10, he considered its strong points to be its "delicate and detailed" artwork and, most importantly, its "normality, stating that it "smacks of a tragedy waiting to happen, and there are times even in this first volume that things start to get serious...but its done so well, and in such an understated manner that its utterly absorbing and keeps your attention."
 Manga: The Complete Guides author Jason Thompson highly praised the work, rating it four out of four stars.
 Calling it a "well-written, tightly plotted romance" that successfully deals with range of "powerful issues" that avoids being "preachy or patronizing", he considered Soryo's artwork to be "clear and attractive".
-However, he felt the prequel, Mars: Horse With No Name, did not add much to the overall story, noting that only the title story actually relates to the series.
+However, he felt its prequel, Mars: Horse With No Name, did not add much to the overall story, noting that only the title story actually relates to the series.
 While he still praised the artwork and rated it three stars, he also considered the stories were "pale in comparison" to the original.